 The Leadership of MissioNZ

-Bishop Michael Dooley, DD.
-He is the bishop of Dunedin Diocese and the Mission Liaison of the New Zealand Bishops’ Conference.
+Bishop Michael Gielen, DD.
+He is the Auxiliary Bishop of Auckland Diocese and the Mission Liaison of the New Zealand Bishops’ Conference.

 A member of the Divine Word Missionaries, a religious missionary group of Priests and Brothers serving in all the five continents of the world.
 Bernard has worked as missionary in South America, Australia, and North America.
 He has been appointed as National Director of the Pontifical Mission Societies (MissioNZ) in April 2012.